hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_vit_with_hybrid_parallelism.md

     return loss
 ```
 ## Boost the VIT Model
 We begin using ColossalAI's hybrid parallelism strategy to enhance the model.
 First, let's define an object of `HybridParallelPlugin`. `HybridParallelPlugin` encapsulates various parallelism strategies in ColossalAI.
-Afterward, we use the `HybridParallelPlugin` object to initialize the booster.
+Afterward, we use the `HybridParallelPlugin` object to initialize the booster and boost the VIT model.
 ### Training with AMP
 In the HybridParallelPlugin plugin, you can determine the training precision by setting the precision parameter, which supports three types: 'fp16', 'bf16', and 'fp32'. 'fp16' and 'bf16' are half-precision types.
 Half-precision is used in two scenarios in the HybridParallelPlugin:
 1. When using zero-data parallelism, you should set it to half-precision.